0hStormy/bnap4000/README.md

 ## Unstable

-Make sure you have VLC installed, you can get it from https://www.videolan.org/vlc/ or through your package manager such as `apt` or `winget`. also make sure you have [Python](https://python.org) installed.
+Make sure you have VLC installed, you can get it from https://www.videolan.org/vlc/ or through your package manager such as `apt` or `winget`.
+Also make sure you have [Python](https://python.org) with `pip` installed.

 Install dependencies: